keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 A few weeks ago I started digging deeper into breathing exercises.
 My interest was piqued when I was chatting with a mentor of mine.

-She asked me, “What do you think is the primary breathing muscle?”
+She asked me, "What do you think is the primary breathing muscle?"

 Because of my anxiety and desperation to impress someone I look up to, I panicked.
 And then, I thought about it.
 But nothing came to mind really.